HistorySchool of History, Anthropology, Philosophy and Politics | PhD

 Queen’s is one of the premier research centres globally for the study of Irish history and boasts a large and active team of researchers in this field, with interests ranging from the middle ages to the twentieth century.
-We have particular in depth strength in the history of Irish religion, politics, gender relations, social history, and Ireland's relationships with Britain and the wider world, Irish-British relations, economic development and thought, political ideologies, and in the history of modern Ulster.
+We have particular strengths in Irish social history, politics, gender and religion, and Ireland's and Ulster’s relationships with Britain and the wider world.

-The Centre for Public History is a dynamic new development at Queen’s, one that involves historians with a variety of geographical and chronological interests.
-A number of history PhD candidates are engaged in public history related projects which involve internships and collaborations with bodies such as the BBC, Belfast City Council, Historic Royal Palaces and the Ulster Museum.
+The dynamic Centre for Public History involves historians with a variety of geographical and chronological interests.
+A number of current or recent history PhD candidates are engaged in public history related projects, which involve internships and collaborations with bodies such as the BBC, Belfast City Council, Historic Royal Palaces, the Public Research Office of Northern Ireland and National Museums NI.

 Other areas of particular research expertise include oral history, 20th-century British social, cultural, political and imperial history, history of the U.S. South, gender history and religious history.
 There are also specialists in the history of Ancient Rome, Medieval England and Europe, Early Modern Britain and Europe, twentieth-century Europe, modern China, India, and South-East Asia, and Sub-Saharan Africa.